Sustainability & Stewardship: Green Practices at our Algonquin Park Home

 Local facilitators and staff walk gently on the earth and actively invite our guests to do the same — whether practicing “leave-no-trace” adventures in nature, pitching in with communal clean-up after dinnertime (recalling a time when the best conversations happened at the kitchen sink), or learning how to watch their energy use, our guests return home inspired and ready to make a difference.

-Community & Social Impact
+Community & Social Mission

 Over the decades, our practices have evolved as technology, safety standards, understanding, and our goals for our guests’ experience have changed.

-We see sustainability as a process of learning, adaptation, and care over time — not a fixed destination.
+We see sustainability as a process of learning, adaptation, and care over time.
+As we move forward, we are committed to:

 - Continuous Improvement: Our team meets twice yearly to consider the guest experience, sustainability, what’s working and how it can get better than this; and to take actionable steps forward